 Make sure you communicate your terms of trade clearly.
 All paperwork- agreements, contracts, invoices, email reminders, should include an outline of your agreed payment terms, so there can be no surprises, confusion or complaints about lack of transparency.

 - Outsource to professionals

 Gaining in popularity is outsourcing, whether only the debt collection stage, or the entire accounts receivable process.
-Companies in the financial management industry have been increasingly unbundling services so that now you can get help managing any stage of the process, all the way through to having your whole accounts department managed on your behalf.
+Companies in the financial management industry have been restructuring their services so that now you can get help to manage any stage of the collection process, all the way through to having your whole accounts receivable function managed on your behalf your business.

 Professional debt collection agencies will provide the appropriate level of dispassionate oversight, and will have the expertise to understand which clients just need a gentle nudge and which situations will require withholding supply or suspending an account until arrears are paid.
 Outsourced accounts teams also have the experience to know how and when to offer settlement discounts or payment proposals when it’s the best option agreeable to both parties.
 The agency will meticulously maintain your customer records, as well as be well versed on the legalities of debt collection, and the most effective methods and best-practice processes to be employed.